iquasere/reCOGnizer/README.md

   -seqs MAX_TARGET_SEQS, --max-target-seqs MAX_TARGET_SEQS
                         Number of maximum identifications for each protein.
                         Default is 1.
+  --tsv                 Tables will be produced in TSV format (and not EXCEL).
 ```

 The simplest way to run reCOGnizer is to just specify the fasta filename and an output directory